valejmdev/Luna-s-Pup-Emporium-pp5/README.md

 ----------------

 I've tested my deployed project using the Lighthouse Audit tool to check for any major issues.
+I acknowledge the issues i have in the current version, but i was not able to find any fixes in the time i have been given to perfect the scores.
+I also checked every contrast issue that came up and would argue against the issue, as everything is easily readable.

 ##### Desktop
 | Page | Screenshot |